cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/resources/FileStorage.rst

    Checks whether there is enough space on the storage for a certain file

-   :param fileSize: to size of the file intended to be stored on the device
+   :param fileSize: size of the file intended to be stored on the device (in MByte)
    :return: \ ``true``\  if enough space available, \ ``false``\  otherwise

 renameFile